maddimathon/design-system-utilities/README.md

----
-title: About
-children:
-  - ./CHANGELOG.md
-  - ./LICENSE.md
----

 <!--README_HEADER-->
 # Design System Utilities @ 0.1.0-alpha.draft
 <!--/README_HEADER-->

 <!--README_DESC-->
 Utilities to use while building brand kits or design systems.
-Developped for use with @maddimathon/boilerplate-brand-kit.
+Developed for use with @maddimathon/boilerplate-brand-kit.
 <!--/README_DESC-->

 Currently very opinionated with plans to make it more modular and customizeable